 The Department is made up of two divisions – University Education/Internship Training and Pharmacy Technician training & Information, Education and Communication (IEC), and is headed by Dr. Anthony Idoko.

-The Department coordinates inspection and monitoring activities of the Registry regarding all categories of pharmaceutical premises and Patent and Proprietary Medicines Vendors (PPMV) shops.
-These include pre-registration and routine inspection of manufacturing premises, importation outlets, distribution outlets, wholesale, retail and hospital pharmacies, as well as monitoring of these categories of premises to ensuring compliance with established standards of practice; inspection of Mega Wholesale Centers (MWCs)Public Wholesale Centers (PWCs) for purposes of registration and monitoring of same; initiation of periodic review of inspection formats/check list and guidelines in line with the PCN compendium for minimum standard of practice, coordination of activities of State Pharmaceutical Inspection Committees (PICs) and Patent and Proprietary Medicines Vendors License Committee.
+The Department coordinates inspection and monitoring activities of the Registry regarding all categories of pharmaceutical premises and Patent and Proprietary Medicine Vendors (PPMV) shops.
+These include pre-registration and routine inspection of manufacturing premises, importation outlets, distribution outlets, wholesale, retail and hospital pharmacies, as well as monitoring of these categories of premises to ensuring compliance with established standards of practice; inspection of Mega Wholesale Centers (MWCs)Public Wholesale Centers (PWCs) for purposes of registration and monitoring of same; initiation of periodic review of inspection formats/checklist and guidelines in line with the PCN compendium for the minimum standard of practice, coordination of activities of State Pharmaceutical Inspection Committees (PICs) and Patent and Proprietary Medicine Vendors License Committee.
 The department also offers guidance to persons or establishments wishing to manufacture or sell Pharmaceutical products to ensure compliance with standards (GMP).
 Mounts Inspectors workshop for all accredited Inspectors, Have engagements with relevant stakeholders regularly to promote compliance to regulations.
-The department also organizes technical trainings for pharmacists among others duties.
+The department also organizes technical training for pharmacists among other duties.

 The Inspection and Monitoring Department has two divisions – the Inspection division, and the Monitoring division.
 The current head of the Department is Pharm.
-(Mrs.) Anthonia O. Aruya.
+Omar Amina Shekarau